 Many people turn to investment properties for extra income.
-Why wouldn't you?
 Having others pay you rent each month on the properties you own is a great way to help cover your own mortgage or other expenses.
-Many will prefer buying condominium units because of their size- they are smaller and less expensive.
-Single-family homes can be costlier and more time consuming when it comes to maintenance.
-This means they're not as great of a choice for those just starting out buying investment properties.
+Here's what you need to know before buying a condo, and how to decide if investing in a condominium is worth it.

 Condos are short for condominiums.
 They are individual units that are privately owned within a building with many other units.
 Typically found in high-rise buildings, they are similar to a hotel-style layout and are confused with high-rise apartment buildings.
 Some "detached" condos exist in some markets with a different layout.
 When you own a condo, you typically wind up sharing a wall or two with neighbors.